 Fairly devastating for any UK football fan who happens to be outside the UK on a Saturday night, I can tell you.
 However fear not, there is a way and this short video shows you how.

-How to Watch Match of the Day Stream from Outside the UK
+How to Watch Match of the Day Stream Live from Outside the UK

 That’s all there is to it at least on a computer or laptop, if you have access to a VPN service with servers in the UK.
 The one in the video is called Identity Cloaker and is actually a security product designed to keep your internet connection secure.
 It is though used by thousands of people simply to watch British Television and bypass similar blocks in countries across the world.